Hiking the Koko Crater Stairs on Oʻahu, Hawaiʻi

 Distance (Roundtrip): 0.9 mile / 1.4 km

-To this point, I personally only recommend hiking the Koko Crater Stairs at either of these times because the steep and challenging trail is nothing to take lightly during the heat of the day!
+To that point, I personally only recommend hiking the Koko Crater Stairs early or late in the day, as the steep and challenging trail is nothing to take lightly during the heat of the day!

 Koko Crater